Disadvantages of Dental Crowns

 • Changes in your bite

-Action Step: If you notice any of these signs, contact your dentist immediately.
+If you notice any of these signs, contact your dentist immediately for evaluation.

 To prolong the life of your dental crown:

-• Floss daily, paying extra attention to the crown area
+• Floss daily, paying extra attention around the crown area.

 Making an Informed Decision